Toloka/docs/en/api/concepts/intervals.md

 - Control task check intervals

-  With the sample request below, the first, fourth, and sixth control tasks in the first task suite and the twelfth control task from the second task suite will be selected for majority vote check.
+  With the sample request below, the first, fourth, and sixth control tasks in the first task suite and the eleventh control task from the second task suite will be selected for majority vote check.

   We use the `quality_control.checkpoints_config.golden_settings.intervals` parameter to set this scheme.

-  ### Sample request
+  #### Sample request

   ```bash
   curl -X POST 'https://toloka.dev/api/v1/pools' \